onescales/shopify-cart-builder/README.md

 # Additional Notes
 - Currently limited to 1000 products.
 If you have more than 1000 products in your catalog, you will need to customize code on your end.
+- If customer had an existing cart already, this url will replace it.
 - Note that the above instructions are to create a new page and add liquid code.
 These instructions will create a public live page which most of you probably don't want to showcase to the world so you will have to add a password to it or use the liquid in this repo to do it in your own protected way.
 - QR Code generated is using google charts api.
 - If you add a Discount code that is wrong, the url will fail when you try it.